Timusan/timusan.github.io/ja/stories/homepage.md

 		<li>Pages that tell your story in more detail</li>
 	</ul>

-	<p>In both the previous and this step, Shisaa.jp will give you guidance into getting your idea and structure fixed.</p>
+	<p>In both the previous and this step, shisaa.be will give you guidance into getting your idea and structure fixed.</p>
 </div>

 <h3 class="steps"><span>Step 3</span> Designing your homepage</h3>

 <div class="steps-content">
 	<p>After the idea and structure are laid down, it is time to make it look beautiful.
-	   Together with your input, Shisaa.jp will propose a design for your homepage, a graphical look & feel.</p>
+	   Together with your input, shisaa.be will propose a design for your homepage, a graphical look & feel.</p>
 	<p>This design will encompass the landing page, basic page elements (forms, tables, lists, ...) and a basic design for additional pages.</p>
 	<p>A maximum of three alteration request can be made within the proposed design budget (see pricing table below).</p>
 	<p>We highly appreciate and encourage our customers input.
 If you have your own designer, or your own pictures, do not hesitate to present them during this step.